2020 Florida Amendment 5

-2020 Florida Amendment 5, commonly known as the Extend "Save Our Homes" Portability Period Amendment, was a proposed amendment to the Constitution of Florida that passed 74.49% to 25.51% in the 2020 election on November 3, 2020.
+2020 Florida Amendment 5, commonly known as the Extend "Save Our Homes" Portability Period Amendment, was a proposed amendment to the constitution of the US state that passed 74.49% to 25.51% in the 2020 election on November 3, 2020.
 The amendment increased the period during which a person may transfer "Save Our Homes" benefits to a new homestead property from two years to three years.

 Overview

 The amendment extended the application for portability from a two-year window to a three-year window.
 It required 60% support to pass, ultimately receiving 74.49% support.
 The affected article of the state constitution was Article VII, Section 4; Article XII.

 "Save Our Home" benefits in the state are typically between $25,000 and $50,000, which apply as a tax exemption upon transfer of benefits.

 Background

 State Senator Rick Roth, a Republican, introduced the amendment, receiving unanimous approval within both chambers of the state legislature.
 Americans for Tax Reform and the Tampa Bay Times editorial board supported the amendment, while the League of Women Voters of Florida opposed it.

 Additionally, Florida Today, TCPalm, the Palm Beach Post, the Miami Herald, the Orlando Sentinel, and the Sun Sentinel all supported the proposed amendment.